kslong/kred/README.md

 if one processes field LMC\_c45, the data will be in DECam\_PREP/LMC\_c45/data.

-Note that this routine has swithes that allow one to subtract background or not from the original images.
-The default currently is not to subtract any background.
+Note that this routine has switches that allow one to subtract background or not from the original images.
+The default currently is to subtract a single background from all of the CCDS associated with a given exposure.

 * SetupTile.py - This is intended to identify CCD images